ciscoheat/superforms-web/src/routes/crud/+page.md

 This user database in the shape of an array will be helpful for testing our CRUD operations.

+## Form vs. database schemas

 When starting on the server page, we'll encounter a thing about validation schemas.
-The `userSchema` is for the database integrity, so an `id` must exist there.
+The `userSchema` is for the **database integrity**, so an `id` must exist there.
 But we want to create an entity, and must therefore allow `id` not to exist when creating users.

 This is done by extending the `userSchema`: